OlekKapera/spring-nexus-integration/README.md

 ![](resources/nexus-docker-10.png)

-Now we have to modify maven configuration.
+Now we have to modify Maven configuration.
 1. Create `settings.xml` file.
 2. Add to it following code:
 ```xml